 And, I’m not talking about just fighting for our daughters, sisters, female cousins, moms, or any other female closely connected to us.
 No, don’t be like fake outraged republicans who supported their candidate up until he said something bad about women.
 Stand up for all women.
 Be angry and fight for the 1 in 5 women you don’t know, and who will be sexually assaulted this year.

-Because, until the day that All Women are treated equally, respected, and can feel safe, it’s on All Men.
+Because, until the day that All Women are treated and respected equally, and can feel safe around men…it’s on All Men.